Big South Fork National River and Recreation Area

-Big South Fork is also the home of the highest waterfall in the state of Kentucky – Yahoo Falls, which drops for 113 feet.
+Big South Fork is also the home of the highest waterfall in the state of Kentucky - Yahoo Falls - at 113 feet.

 Some of the larger mammals found in the area include black bear, white-tailed deer, bobcat, gray fox and elk, which migrated into the area from nearby state managed lands.